Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical

 \subsection{Reward Hacking}

-Reward hacking arises when a reward model assigns high scores to outputs based on irrelevant or weakly correlated features, rather than truly aligning with the intended objectives.
+Reward hacking \cite{amodei2016concrete,gao2023scaling,skalse2022defining,eisenstein2023helping,wang2025beyond} arises when a reward model assigns high scores to outputs based on irrelevant or weakly correlated features, rather than truly aligning with the intended objectives.
 In the context of LLM alignment, typical sources of reward hacking include length \cite{dubois2024length}, formatting \cite{chen2024odin}, sycophancy \cite{perez2023discovering}, and superficial conceptual matches \cite{zhou2023explore}.
 In recent years, several studies have aimed to mitigate reward hacking, with one prominent direction focusing on causal analyses of its underlying mechanisms.
 For example, RMM \cite{liu2025rrm} introduces a data augmentation strategy grounded in a causal framework of reward model training to improve learning quality. \citet{ovinnikov2024learning} and \citet{wang2025beyond} incorporate causal invariance principles by introducing regularization constraints during training to encourage reward functions that are robust to spurious correlations.
 CAA \cite{xia2024aligning} treats the reward model as an instrumental variable to causally intervene on the LLM, effectively removing biases induced by confounding factors.

-In contrast to these approaches, our method employs structured causal factorization to directly disentangle reward-relevant and reward-irrelevant components in the input signals.
-This allows for the construction of a robust reward model without the need for extra training objectives or elaborate data preprocessing, ensuring both stability and efficiency during training.
+Instead, our method employs structured causal factorization to directly disentangle reward-relevant and reward-irrelevant components in the input signals, which allows for the construction of a robust reward model without the need for extra training efforts.